abdallahehab4/Access_Control/README.md

 managed?
 Are they deleted?
 Is access transferred?</br>

 ---
-##  Testing for Account Enumeration and Guessable User Account :
+##  Testing for Account Enumeration and Guessable User Account : page 63